Nuvve.. Nuvve...: Plot

-Anjali (Shriya Saran) is the daughter of a millionaire Vishwanath (Prakash Raj) who loves his daughter very much.
-So much that he even buys her an Icecream Parlor when his daughter asks him for an ice cream.
-What Vishwanath expects is a son-in-law who will never oppose him in any matter.
-Rishi (Tarun) hails from a middle-class family.
-His father, played by Chandramohan, owns a department store.
-He is a good-hearted but happy-go-lucky guy.
+Anjali (Shriya Saran) is the daughter of millionaire Viswanath (Prakash Raj) ,who loves her very much, so much so that when she asks him for an ice cream, he buys her an ice cream parlor.
+What Viswanath expects a son-in-law who will never oppose him in any matter.
+Rishi (Tarun), a good-hearted but happy-go-lucky guy, hails from a middle-class family.
+His father owns a departmental store.
 Anjali happens to join the college in which Rishi is a senior.
 Soon, they fall in love with each other.

 On one occasion, Rishi takes Anjali to Mumbai for dinner.
 Anjali tries to shake off the issue with her father, saying that she was with one of her friends.
-But unfortunately, Vishwanath calls that friend up when Anjali was missing.
+Unfortunately, Viswanath calls that friend up when Anjali was missing.
 He tells him that Anjali went to Mumbai with someone called Rishi.
-This is enough for Vishwanath's suspicion to rise that Anjali has fallen in love.
-He asks Rishi to prove his worth and asks him in some way to earn any money so that he can support Anjali, who he has brought up in riches.
+This is enough for Viswanath's suspicion to rise that Anjali has fallen in love.
+He asks Rishi to prove his worth and asks him in some way to earn any money so that he can support Anjali, whom he has brought up in riches.
 When Rishi refuses to comply, he gives Rishi one crore rupees to forget his daughter.
-Rishi takes it and then later gives it back, insulting Viswanath, and tries to prove that his love is greater than everything and money can't buy his love.
-To retaliate, Vishwanath insults Rishi's family by getting a beggar for marriage with Rishi's sister to try to convey to them the pain he must feel.
-Rishi then creates a scene in Viswanath's office beating up security guy and destroying computers in the office, Rishi clarifies that in the proposal that beggar be married to Rishi's sister there is no love between the two, but Rishi and Anjali love each other.
+Rishi takes it and then later gives it back, insulting Viswanath, and tries to prove that his love is greater than everything and money cannot buy his love.

+To retaliate, Viswanath insults Rishi's family by getting a beggar for marriage with Rishi's sister to try to convey to them the pain he must feel.
+Rishi then creates a scene in Viswanath's office beating up a security guard and destroying computers in the office, Rishi clarifies in the proposal that the beggar be married to Rishi's sister as there is no love between the two, but Rishi and Anjali love each other.
 Anjali starts to show more feelings for Rishi.
-Worried, Vishwanath tries to set Anjali's marriage with another guy.
+Worried, Viswanath tries to set Anjali's marriage with another man.
 Anjali meets Rishi at his home and requests him to marry her right at the moment, but Rishi convinces Anjali that this is not the right way.
-Rishi takes her back to her home, there Rishi challenges Vishwanath that if getting Anjali married to some one else is right then that marriage can't be stopped, but if it is wrong then that marriage cannot happen.
-Consequent incidents make Vishwanath realize his mistakes and the arranged marriage fails while Viswanath marries Anjali to Rishi.
+Rishi takes her back to her home, there Rishi challenges Viswanath that if getting Anjali married to someone else is right, then that marriage cannot be stopped, but if it is wrong, then that marriage cannot happen.
+Consequent incidents make Viswanath realize his mistakes, and the arranged marriage fails, while Viswanath marries Anjali to Rishi.